 Other onsite attractions include crazy golf, table tennis, playgrounds, discos, badminton, a creperie and a pizzeria.

-Average reviews are 4/5 on TripAdvisor and 4.5/5 on Google Reviews.
+Average reviews are 4.4/5 on TripAdvisor and 4.5/5 on Google Reviews - or a dazzling 89% on average.
 You'll also see it called 'Yelloh!
 Village Le Ranolien'.

 Other onsite attractions include crazy golf, table tennis, playgrounds, discos, badminton, a creperie and a pizzeria.

-Average reviews are 4/5 on TripAdvisor and 4.5/5 on Google Reviews.
+Average reviews are 4.4/5 on TripAdvisor and 4.5/5 on Google Reviews - or a dazzling 89% on average.
 You'll also see it called 'Yelloh!
 Village Le Ranolien'.

 3. La Plage Campsite, Morbihan (coastal, two swimming pools, kids' club)

 La Plage Campsite isn't huge, but it offers a lot, and you can walk to the beach easily.
-It scores 4.5/5 on Google Reviews and TripAdvisor, so it's certainly worth a look.
+It scores 4.5/5 on Google Reviews and 4.7/5 on TripAdvisor, so it's certainly worth a look.
+That works out as 92%.

 There are two outdoor swimming pools, waterslides, tennis courts, crazy golf, boules and a playground.
 During peak season there is a kids' club.
 There's a restaurant which is just off site with views over the sea.